OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/bulk_assessment/bulk_assessment.md

 ## What is a bulk assessment?

-With a bulk assessment you may assess several course participants with the [assessment tool ](../../manual_user/learningresources/Assessment_tool_overview.md) at a time of your choice at once.
+With a bulk assessment you may assess several course participants with the [assessment tool](../../manual_user/learningresources/Assessment_tool_overview.md) at a time of your choice at once.
 <br><br>
-Bulk assessments can be done for [assessment course elements](../../manual_user/learningresources/Assessment.md):
+Bulk assessments can be done for ["Assessment" course elements](../../manual_user/learningresources/Course_Elements.md).

 * course element "task",
 * course element "group task" and